 Collapses flat for easy storage and transport, then snaps up into a structured shape.
 Comes in 6 colors.
 Holds 50 cans (or 8 gallons), which is a decent amount for the price.
 Easy to carry various heavy loads in this tote.

 Some users say the zipper is not very sturdy.

-Beautiful stainless steel design makes this a nice addition to an outdoor kitchen or patio.
+Stainless steel design makes this a nice addition to an outdoor kitchen or patio.
 Holds 20 gallons, or 96 cans.
-Made like a cart, it is easily rolled where you need it.
+Made like a cart, it can be easily rolled to where you need it.
 Extra storage on the bottom shelf is convenient.

 Pricey and large, so it is not ideal for lots of transporting.

 Can hold up to 85 cans.
 Retains ice for up to four days even under temperatures as high as 90°F. Comfortable steel handles for easy transportation.
 Easy to clean rust-resistant stainless steel hardware.
 Comes with a no-tilt channel drain.